Financial Support Available to Students

 B. Trinity College

 Funds administered by the College are available for students in the Faculty of Divinity in the form of Bursaries (Grants), Special Bursaries, for example for Intership expenses or educational travel, and Emergency Loans.
-Further information and application forms are available in the Divinity Office.
+The application can be downloaded from the Forms page.

 For students who have investigated other sources of funding, and still have a small shortfall within the context of a sensible budget, the College has available funds which may be awarded to students in good standing.
 The amount of the award will be determined by need, and will not, except in extraordinary circumstances, exceed the maximum award limit set each year by the Bursary Committee.
 Applications for assistance are normally considered in May, September, and December.